 Music has an amazing impact on our mood.
 This month, play music or sing for someone.
-If you play and instrument or sing, you could visit a senior living center, a neighbor, or hospital to showcase your talent.
+If you play an instrument or sing, you could visit a senior living center, a neighbor, or a hospital to showcase your talent.
 For those that don’t play an instrument, make your own drums or shakers and use those instead.
 Or, you could write a song and record it for a family member.

 Table Decorations and Menu

 During dinner this month, listen to some Carribean drumming music.
-Try this Trinidad Steel Drummers Radio on Pandora.
+Try Trinidad Steel Drummers Radio on Pandora.

 We hope you are inspired to create a fun and meaningful Family Dinner Book Club with your own family.
 Remember that we want to see pictures of your dinner.
-Please share them our special Family Dinner Book Club Facebook page.
+Please share them on our special Family Dinner Book Club Facebook page.